John B. Turchin: Civil War

+Turchin was found guilty of dereliction of duty, conduct unbecoming an officer, and disobeying orders.
+The court sentenced him to a dishonorable discharge from the United States Army, but the judges, who clearly thought that Turchin was far too valuable of a fighting commander to be permanently sidelined during wartime, all signed a statement requesting that their superiors overturn the verdict.
+They stated, "The undersigned members of General-Court-Martial before which was tried Colonel J.B.
+Turchin, respectfully submit that in view of the fact that the finding of the Court acquits Colonel Turchin of any personal dishonor, and believing that his offenses were committed under exciting circumstances and was one of omission rather than commission, we would respectfully recommend him to the favorable consideration of the Reviewing Officer."

-Turchin was found guilty of all charges, but the member of the court-martial urged Buell to show clemency.
-Buell instead ordered he be dismissed from the army.
-However, Turchin's wife and others acted on his behalf in Washington, and were able to get Secretary of War Edwin Stanton to recommend his promotion to brigadier general.
-President Abraham Lincoln promoted him in mid-July.
-This invalidated the verdict: an officer could only be tried by those of equal or greater rank, and Turchin now outranked six of the seven members of the court.
+Gen. Buell instead confirmed the verdict and ordered Turchin be dismissed from the army.
+However, Madame Turchin, a deeply formidable woman of great determination and courtly charm, travelled to Washington on her husband's behalf.
+After obtaining audiences with Secretary of War Edwin Stanton and President Lincoln to recommend her husband's reinstatement, President Abraham Lincoln promoted Turchin in mid-July to brigadier general.
+This invalidated both the court-martial and sentence: an officer could only be tried by those of equal or greater rank, and Turchin now outranked six of the seven members of the court.
+On August 8, 1862, the Chicago Times accordingly wrote, "truly in the lottery matrimonial Col. Turchin had the good fortune to draft an invaluable prize."

-Turchin received a hero's welcome upon his return to Chicago.
+Gen. Turchin received a hero's welcome upon his return to Chicago.
 Prominent figures called for the removal of Buell and a more aggressive conduct of the war to bring it to a swift end.
 Turchin was given command of a new brigade.
-He distinguished himself during the battles of Chickamauga and Chattanooga, and in the Atlanta Campaign.
+He distinguished himself during the battles of Chickamauga, for which he dubbed, "the Russian Thunderbolt", and Chattanooga, and in the Atlanta campaign, during which his commanding officer, Absalom Baird, praised Turchin's, "soldiery and patriotic" performance.

 Turchin's wife, known in the army as Madame Turchin, always stood by him and followed her husband on the field during his campaigns, witnessing the battles (as at Chickamauga and at the Battle of Missionary Ridge), and writing the only woman's war diary of the military campaigns.

-The song "Turchin's got your mule" (stemming from the catchphrase "Here's your mule") was popular during the war, and its chorus is said to have been used by disheartened troopers as a derisive answer to General Braxton Bragg's endearments at Missionary Ridge.

-Turchin resigned from service in October 1864 after suffering heatstroke on the campaign.
+Turchin resigned from service in October 1864 after being diagnosed with heatstroke on the campaign.